 Doctors, hospitals, and other providers in our network cannot make you pay for covered services.
 They also cannot charge you if we pay for less than the provider charged us.
-To learn what to do if a network provider tries to charge you for covered services, see Chapter 7.
+To learn what to do if a network provider tries to charge you for covered services, refer to Chapter 7, Section A, page 128.